To learn more about the requirements in the 2023 SEP application, please watch the recording of the 2023 SEP Application Webinar.

 - Summer: SEP panel conducts application reviews

-- Early November: Smart Energy Provider Designation released at Customer Connections Conference
+- October or November: Smart Energy Provider Designation released at Customer Connections Conference

-- Next two years (Nov-Nov): Utilities maintain designation and promote recognition
+- Next two years: Utilities maintain designation and promote recognition

-The Association collects an application fee to partially cover costs associated with processing, examining, and scoring submissions.
-The fee is dependent on Association membership and the total number of customers your utility serves.
+APPA collects an application fee to partially cover costs associated with processing, examining, and scoring submissions.
+The fee is dependent on APPA membership and the total number of customers your utility serves.
 The fee must be paid each time you apply for SEP.

 - Small Utility (< 5,000 customers): $250